-Course objective: This is an introductory single variable calculus course.
+Course objective: This is the second semester of a year-long introductory single variable calculus course.
 MCS-118 and 119 cover much the same material as MCS-121 except we do it in two semesters to allow more time to review concepts we need from pre-calculus and to see more examples and practice more problems.
 We will learn about functions, their rates of change, derivatives, slopes, secant and tangent lines, continuity, differentiability, and a little bit about integration.
 You will develop a good understanding of these topics to allow you to solve computational problems and to present arguments about how and why these techniques work.
 Understanding calculus means not only being able to use it to solve computational problems, but also to be able to explain the basic principles why these techniques work and the mathematical connections among them.
 An important objective of the course is for you to be able to give such explanations.

-Website: https://homepages.gac.edu/~ituba/mcs118-1f19.
+Website: https://homepages.gac.edu/~ituba/mcs119-1s20.
 I will also use Moodle to post your grades periodically.